mathewpwheatley/module-3-project-vision-board/README.md

 2. In your terminal, run `ws`to start up the local web server.
 3. Next, from your Google Chrome browser navigate to localhost:8000.
 At this point the front end of the application will load.

-NOTE: If you're planning on making changes to the backend repo and using that instead of the hosted backend, navigate to line 1 of index.js and comment it out, then comment IN line 2.
+NOTE: If you're planning on making changes to the backend repo and/or using it instead of the hosted backend: Open this repo in your text editor and comment out line 1 of index.js, then comment IN line 2.

 # License: